The Utah Psychology Internship Consortium (UT-PIC) program

 3. A current Curriculum Vitae (as part of the online AAPI)

 4. Three letters of recommendation, two of which must be from persons who have directly supervised your clinical work (as part of the online AAPI).
 Please submit no more than three letters.

-All application materials must be received by November 15, 2019 to be considered.
-If applicants are invited to interview, they will be notified by email on or before December 6.
-Interviews will be scheduled in mid January via videoconference and in person.
-Following the interview, follow-up discussion may be requested by contacting the site director for the training site(s) of interest.
+All application materials must be received by November 15, 2020 to be considered.
+If applicants are invited to interview, they will be notified by email on or before December 11, 2020.